 Much like life in general, every marriage goes through periods of ups and downs.
 How a couple chooses to approach challenges posed throughout the course of a marriage is often a direct reflection of a marriage’s health.
 The marriage between couples who are able to overcome challenging events and situations together is often strengthened.
 There are, however, some challenges within a marriage that are clear signs it’s time to walk away.

 Infidelity is regarded by many married and unmarried individuals as being the ultimate act of betrayal.
 A spouse who engages in acts of infidelity is often acting out and trying to either escape an unhappy marriage or find something they are lacking in their own marriage.
-Whatever the excuse or reason, infidelity has no place in a happy and healthy relationship and frequently signals that it’s time to call it quits.
+Whatever the excuse or reason, dealing with issues like divorce due to infidelity can be emotionally challenging, and it frequently signals that it’s time to call it quits in order to seek a healthier and more fulfilling relationship.

 Spouses who fail to make time for one another or actively avoid spending time together are also often better off apart.
 A healthy marriage requires that both spouses put in large amounts of time and effort.
 Over the course of a marriage, life experiences and shifting priorities can result in a couple growing apart.
 Couples who fail to make an effort to communicate openly and honestly will likely drift apart and eventually have little to nothing in common.